Horbenkodev/hugo-blog/content/posts/fintech-mobile-app-development/index.md

 ---
-title: 'How to Build a Fintech Mobile App: Complete Guide'
+ceoTitle: "How to Build a Fintech Mobile App: Complete Guide"
+title: "Fintech Mobile App Development: Practical Tips"
+breadcrumbs: Fintech Mobile App Development
+slug: fintech-mobile-app-development
+draft: false
-publishDate: '2023-08-08T00:00:00Z'
+publishDate: 2023-08-08T00:00:00Z
-authors: []
+image: fintech_app.png
+og_image: fintech_app_socials.png
 description: If you are looking for practical recommendations on how to develop a fintech mobile app, our article is exactly what you need.
 Find a detailed industry overview along with features breakdown.
-image: fintech_app.png
-og_image: fintech_app_socials.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - mobile-development-team
 categories:
+  - app-ideas
+industries:
   - fintech
+questionary:
+  - question: How much does it cost to build a fintech app?
+    answer: Fintech app development cost depends on numerous factors, including the type of application, the complexity of the desired functionality, and the number of required integrations.
+One more important parameter that should be taken into account is the rates of finance app developers who will work on the creation of your solution.
+Usually, finance mobile app development starts at $80.000, and it may take 20-25 weeks to deliver a final solution.
+  - question: Who can create a fintech mobile app for me?
+    answer: There are several options for those who do not have in-house specialists.
+You can either hire freelancers or work with a professional software development company like Anadea.
+Though the first variant can be cheaper, with the second one, you are better protected from various risks as you always sign a contract and an NDA with your vendor.
+Moreover, when you work with a software development company, a lot of administrative and organizational questions will be the responsibility of the hired team and you will be able to focus on your core business activities.
 ---
 Though the traditional banking and finance industry has been growing and developing for centuries, today, it may seem that it is experiencing not